SamagraX-Stencil/stencil-web/CONTRIBUTION.md

 ## Usage

-To get started with Stencil-UI, the hosted version of the product can be used to check what all the avaiable molecules.
+To get started with Stencil-UI, the hosted version of the product can be used to check what all the available molecules.
 You can get started immediately at [stencil-ui-templates](https://stencil-ui-templates.vercel.app/).
-The [website]( https://stencil-ui-templates.vercel.app) provides an overview of the application, additional information on the product and guides can be found in the [docs](https://stencil-docs.vercel.app/).
+The [website]( https://stencil-ui-templates.vercel.app) provides an overview of the application, and additional information on the product and guides can be found in the [docs](https://stencil-docs.vercel.app/).

 ## Development
 Pre-requisites